saulpw/jdot/README.md

 - round-trippable
 - feels a bit like Lisp

-## What does JSOM look like?
+## What does JDOT look like?

-JSOM looks like this:
+JDOT looks like this:

 ```
 .objects {